Tendering Tips

 - In your tender submission make sure you follow the instructions, submit in the requested format and that all requested documentation or samples are provided as required by the tender documents.
 Ensure you complete the pricing information very carefully and double check you have made no mistakes.

-- Evaluation criteria and their weightings show the relative importance of each area of assessment, make sure you provide sufficient information to allow us to evaluate each criterion.
+- Assessment criteria and their weightings show the relative importance of each area of assessment, make sure you provide sufficient information to allow us to assess each criterion.
 Don’t submit general brochure information, tailor your bid to our requirements, avoid cutting and pasting as it can lead to silly errors.
 Be clear and concise as well as relevant and if possible get someone to review your submission before you send it.